-Students are required to track their clinical hours in Typhon.
+Students are required to track their clinical hours in Typhon and then upload the document into Moodle for grading.
+Late submissions will result in a 50% grade reduction.
 Tracking clinical hours ensures students have sufficient exposure to patients to meet the learning objectives for the rotation.
 Additionally, it provides an official record of the student's clinical experience.